microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/filestoragecontainer-lock.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Lock a [fileStorageContainer](../resources/filestoragecontainer.md) to prevent modifications to its contents.
+Lock a [fileStorageContainer](../resources/filestoragecontainer.md) to prevent modifications to its content.

 This action updates the [lockState](../resources/enums.md#sitelockstate-values).